YunoHost-Apps/garage_ynh/doc/ADMIN.md

 * `/` is mounted on `ext4` partition `/dev/sda1` and so is `/home/yunohost.app/garage/`
 * An empty 16TB HDD `/dev/sdb` (USB3 or SATA, USB2 should be avoided)
 * Create a 16TB partition `/dev/sdb1` for the Data
+* Select `backups` or `32-bits`
 * Type `/dev/sdb1` for the Data and `no` for the Metadata at install
 * `/dev/sdb1` will be formatted in `xfs` and mounted on `/home/yunohost.app/garage/data`
-* Garage will take Snapshots of your LMDB database regularly
+* Garage will take Snapshots of your SQLite database regularly
-* Approximately 3% of the Data stored on your HDD will be used for Metadata.
+* Metadata stored on the SSD represents approximately 1% of the Data stored on your HDD.
 So check that it does not fill your SDD.
-* In case of Failure of your Node, try to Restore the App, if it fails, follow [the Garage Doc](https://garagehq.deuxfleurs.fr/documentation/operations/recovering/)

 ## Simple ephemeral service hosting in data-center use-case
 * Yunohost installed on a VPS with 4TB SSD, we are in a virtualized environment